OndrejZobal/runk/README.md

 ### Function Replacement
 Some functions can fail, this will usually result in the program exiting but it doesn't have to.
-I you anticipate that a function might fail you can use the "->" token to specify a function replacement action.
+I you anticipate that a function might fail you can use the "else" token to specify a function replacement action.
 This action can either be another function call who's return value will be assigned in place of the original function, or a label in which case the interpreter will immediately jump to this label